SOFTNETWORK-APP/tapir-http-session/README.md

 ## Client-side sessions

-All session-related directives / endpoints take at least two parameters:
+All session-related endpoints take at least two parameters:

 * session continuity: `oneOff` vs `refreshable`; specifies what should happen when the session expires.
 If `refreshable` and a refresh token is present, the session will be re-created.
 See below for details.
 * session transport: `usingCookies` vs `usingHeaders`

-Typically, you would create aliases for the session-related directives which use the right parameters basing on the current request and logic specific to your application.
+Typically, you would create aliases for the session-related endpoints which use the right parameters basing on the current request and logic specific to your application.

 ### Cookies vs header